Hamza Younés: Aris

 On 20 July 2018, after a year playing with BB Erzurumspor and Al Ahli, Younés has agreed to return to Greek Super League and sign contract until the summer of 2020 with Aris.
 On 2 September 2018, the Tunisian striker received a high cross from Manolis Tzanakakis and tapped it in with his chest, thus scoring his first goal for the season and opening the score in a 2–0 home win against AEL.
 On 17 September 2018, he opened the score with a penalty in a 2–0 home win against Levadiakos.
-On 30 September 2018, he scored in a 2–0 home win against Asteras Tripoli, successfully converting a penalty won by Mateo García.
+On 30 September 2018, he scored in a 2–0 home win against Asteras Tripolis, successfully converting a penalty won by Mateo García.
 On 25 November 2018, Younés scored twice in added time as an astonishing finish matchday clash against OFI ended in a 2–1 win for the Salonica club at the Theodoros Vardinogiannis Stadium.
 One week later, he opened the scored with a penalty kick in an eventual 1–1 home draw against Panathinaikos.

 On 18 March 2019, Younés came in as a substitute and scored in a 5–0 home win against Apollon Smyrnis, returning to goals after three-and-a-half months.
 On 22 April 2019, his goal helped the team to a 2–1 away win against Panetolikos.
 On 5 May 2019, in the last matchday of the season, he was the undisputed MVP of a 7–2 home win against Xanthi, scoring one goal and providing his teammates with two assists.